Mesocosm: Examples

-[A] Mazzeo and colleagues examined the eating habits of Hoplias malabaricus fish when exposed to different amounts of phytoplankton, zooplankton, and competition.
+Mazzeo and colleagues examined the eating habits of Hoplias malabaricus fish when exposed to different amounts of phytoplankton, zooplankton, and competition.
 Three months prior to conducting the experiment, they maintained an average precipitation, air temperature, and overall subtropical environment.
 Using 12 units, they filled them with aquifer water, sand and plants and kept them in isolation until the environment became suitable for phytoplankton to emerge.
 After careful preparation, Mazzeo et al. began the experiment dividing those units into categories of a control (zooplankton and phytoplankton) and 3 experiments: (Jenynsia multidentata with zooplankton and phytoplankton), (juvenile Hoplias malabaricus with zooplankton and phytoplankton), and (Large Hoplias malabaricus, Jenynsia multidentata, zooplankton, and phytoplankton) and observed biomass differences within different conditions.

-[B] Flanagan and McCauley tested the effects of climate warming on carbon dioxide concentration on shallow ponds by creating an eight-cylinder shaped in situ mesocosms.
+Flanagan and McCauley tested the effects of climate warming on carbon dioxide concentration on shallow ponds by creating an eight-cylinder shaped in situ mesocosms.
 They divided it into four controls and four experiments on University of Calgary's campus pond.
 Those mesocosms contained openings underneath and were submerged at the same depth as the pond.
 By carefully sustaining the sediments and temperature from any changes, the production of zooplankton and algae were successful.
 After manipulation (pumping heat into water), they measured the sediments at the bottom of the pond for carbon dioxide concentration.
 After collecting data and analyzing it, Flanagan and McCauley concluded that due to the warming of the environment in the pond, carbon dioxide from the pond will increase into the surroundings, in turn, decreasing the amount of carbon dioxide within the sediments, indirectly modifying the carbon cycle of that ecosystem.

 The Marine Ecosystems Research Laboratory (MERL) mesocosms are 8 m deep and 7 m3 in volume.
 The mesocosm tanks were designed to match the average depth of the adjacent West Passage of Narragansett Bay, from which they draw their water.
 MERL is located at off South Ferry Rd. in Narragansett, Rhode Island.

-[C] Mesocosms are useful for studying the fate of pollutants in marine environments as well as providing the ability to conduct controlled manipulative experiments that could not be undertaken in natural marine environments.
+Mesocosms are useful for studying the fate of pollutants in marine environments as well as providing the ability to conduct controlled manipulative experiments that could not be undertaken in natural marine environments.
 Since 1976, the Marine Ecosystems Research Laboratory (MERL) at the University of Rhode Island has been conducting pollution studies and experimental marine ecological studies using mesocosm tanks drawing water from nearby Narragansett Bay.

-[D] Mesocosms have also been used to study how the diversification of three-spined sticklebacks influences trophic communities and other ecosystem processes.
+Mesocosms have also been used to study how the diversification of three-spined sticklebacks influences trophic communities and other ecosystem processes.